colxi/rivets-import/README.md

 as ViewModels, performing automatic binding to DOM elements, applying convenient inheritage, managing nesting, and automatic binding and unbinding routines.
 It should allowing to develope rivetJS based applications with a cleaner and better structured Model Architecture  and namespaces, where each model is independent one from each other.
 Rivets-import is also capable of importing HTML code from files and inject in in the DOM, again , performing appropiate Model binding.
+Rivets-import aims to behave like  ```ng-controller``` & ```ng-view``` behave in AngularJS (kind of rude and dirty implementation).

 ###BUT DON'T FORGET: this is just an experiment...
-It' can produce memory leaks, inconsistent behavior under certain scenarios, and must be improved and tested, before consider it for a production enviroment.
+It' can produce memory leaks, inconsistent behavior under certain scenarios, and must be improved and tested, before considering its usage in a production enviroment.

 ###Main binders:
 * rivets.binders['model']  -> Imports the JS file and binds the imported object to element (and childs)